5cover/psdc/docs/Done.md

 We could:

 - Return a list of `ParseResult`s.
 This means we would have to explicitly drop each error, and allow for recovery.
 Make a method that takes a list of ParseResults, reports errors the erros and returns the payloads.

+## Directives

+Directives are compile-time instructions that are evaluated in the static analyzer.
+They may be translated to the target lanugage (see C's `static_assert`), but they do not affect the machine code output of the target language compilation.

+Some directives don't require static analysis: `#include`, `#config` (will be implemented later, handled specially in the Tokenizer).

+Other stuff, like compiler log, static asserts, require static analysis.
+However, we will still use a hash prefix, because it makes little sense to use a different syntax from the user's perspective.

+We reuses C-s syntax.
+The directive starts with a `#`, and ends with a newline not prefixed by a `\`.
+These explicit line continuators are kind of inconvenient, but they should be seldom needed, since we don't have `#define`.

+Ideally, directives should be allowed everywhere, but for now, we will allow them as:

+- Declarations
+- Struct components
+- Initializers values
+- Statements

+### `#eval expr <expr>`

+Logs the value status of an expression as a message. (including comptime value if present)

+Message.DebugEvaluateExpr

+### `#eval type <type>`

+Logs an evaluated type.

+Message.DebugEvaluateType

+### `#assert <expr> <message: expr?>`

+Asserts that a given expression is comptime-known and true.
+Errors if any of these cases fail.

+Message.AssertionFailed(expression, message?)

+No need to call it `#static_assert` (like in C) since the `#` already indicates it comptime nature.

+### Implementation

+- TokenType for `#`
+- Parse contextual keywords (assert, type) by requring an identifier with a specific name specified in TokenType.

+What about preprocessing? `#include` has to be handled at the tokenizer level.
+We can later check for the `#` token in the tokenizer and call a parser for preprocessor directives.
+If it fails to parse, we emit the token to the regular parser.